mathjax/MathJax-docs/web/components/combined.rst

 mml-chtml
 =========

-The `mml-chtml` component loads the :ref:`mathml-component` component and the :ref:`output/chtml <chtml-component>` configured to use the ``mathjax-newcm`` font, along with the contextual menu component, the assistive tools, and the startup component.
+The `mml-chtml` component includes the :ref:`mathml-component` component and the :ref:`output/chtml <chtml-component>` component configured to use the ``mathjax-newcm`` font, along with the contextual menu component, the assistive tools, and the startup component.

 -----